Showing posts with label hemispheric asymmetry. Show all posts

 The illustration shows the theory of motor control I was driven to by the implications of the theory of the dichotomously experimenting brain already outlined.
 It shows how hemispheric dominance can be reversed independently of the side of the body that should perform the movement specified by the applicable rule of conduct in the controlling hemisphere.
 The triangular device is a summer that converges the motor outputs of both hemispheres into a common output stream that is subsequently gated into the appropriate side of the body.
 This arrangement cannot create contention because at any given time, only one hemisphere is active.
 Anatomically, and from stroke studies, it certainly appears that the outputs of the hemispheres must be crossed, with the left hemisphere only controlling the right body and vice-versa.

-However, my theory predicts that in healthy individuals, either hemisphere can control either side of the body, and the laterality of control can switch freely and rapidly during skilled performance so as to always use the best rule of conduct at any given time, regardless of the hemisphere in which it was originally created during REM sleep.
+In healthy individuals, either hemisphere may control either side of the body, and the laterality of control may switch freely and rapidly during skilled performance so as to always use the best rule of conduct at any given time, regardless of the hemisphere in which it was originally created during REM sleep.

-The first bit is calculated and stored in the basal ganglia.
-It would be output from the reticular substantia nigra (SNr) and gate sensory input to thalamus to favor one hemisphere or the other, by means of actions at the reticular thalamus and intermediate grey of the superior colliculus.
+The first bit would be calculated and stored in the basal ganglia.
+It would be output from the reticular substantia nigra (SNr) and gate sensory input to thalamus to favour one hemisphere or the other, by means of actions at the reticular thalamus and intermediate grey of the superior colliculus.
 The second bit would be stored in the cerebellar hemispheres and gate motor output to one side of the body or the other, at the red nucleus.
 Conceivably, the two parts of the red nucleus, the parvocellular and the magnocellular, correspond to the adder and switch, respectively, that are shown in the illustration.

 Under these assumptions, the corpus callosum is needed only to distribute priming signals from the motor/premotor cortices to activate the rule that will be next to fire, without regard for which side that rule happens to be on.
 The callosum would never be required to carry signals forward from sensory to motor areas.
 I see that as the time-critical step, and it would never depend on getting signals through the corpus callosum, which is considered to be a signaling bottleneck.